Nav Radio Upgrade (with Streaming)

 - Sirius Satellite Radio Module & Wiring (see below)

-NOTE: Like many devices produced today, the BM53 unfortunately suffers quality problems affecting its longevity.
+ADVISORY: Like other electronics produced today, the BM53 suffers from quality problems that affect its useful life.
 Specifically, its onboard amplifiers fail, resulting in loss of sound output to the speakers.
 This well-known issue is addressed by many online repair services starting around $150.
 Search keywords "BM53 radio repair".
-It's best to buy a BM53 that has already been serviced or, get yours serviced preemptively before installation.
+Source a refurbished BM53 or, get yours serviced preemptively before installation.

 Upgrading your standard trunk-mounted navigation radio from the Alpine C43 model to the "new generation" Becker BM53 will open a new world of possibilities.